-SEG Technical Program Travel Grants are for students and recent graduates (those who have graduated after 1 August 2018) presenting papers at the SEG Annual Meeting.
+SEG Technical Program Travel Grants are for students and recent graduates presenting papers at the SEG Annual Meeting.
 Colorado School of Mines students will be given first priority, in accordance with the donor's request.

 In addition to having the opportunity to engage in the many activities available at SEG's Annual Meeting, applicants receiving an SEG Technical Program Travel Grant award will receive per diem, hotel accommodations, and travel to the Meeting.
-The 2019 Annual Meeting will take place 15-20 September 2019 in San Antonio, Texas, USA.
+The 2020 Annual Meeting will take place 11-16 October 2020 in Houston, Texas, USA.

 Eligibility and Application Information

 - Have a paper selected for the SEG Technical Program.

 - The applicant must be a recent graduate or a student.